Snow? Not a problem usually on a Ural!

 You know how they say Beemer transmissions are "klunky".
 Russian transmissions make Beemer transmissions seem silky smooth.
 The joke is that the final machining of the transmission gears is done by the owners!
 There's a break-in period for new rigs that must be strictly followed by the way.
 The more miles you put on the transmission, the better it'll get but you'll always be thinking of the phrase: "Loud Gears Save Lives" in the back of your mind.

 Oh, and having a spare tire can be quite the Godsend.
-Get a flat, pull the bike onto its centerstand or jack it up with a small jack (not standard equipment) and with a bit of luck you're back on the road in less than 30 minutes.
+Get a flat, pull the motorcycle onto its centerstand or jack it up with a small jack (not standard equipment) and with a bit of luck you're back on the road in less than 30 minutes.
 Practice swapping a tire in your garage, this will pay off in dividends on the side of the road, in the dark under a pouring rain.
 Trust me.

 To sum it all up, a Ural Sidecar Rig will make a mechanic out of you or help put your local Ural dealer's kid through college, your choice.